fozouni/data_science/README.md

 # data_science
-Source codes and the whole datasets of the first "Data Science Course
+Source codes, files and the whole datasets of the first "**Data Science Course**"

 To find out more about us, go to: